LightningTH/GiTS/2015/Portal2/readme.txt

 The data is hidden in the streaming bits in the top/right corner.
-You could just concat all of the bits together however viewing it as Base64 tends to help.
+You could just concat all of the bits together to get the proper resulting data, however viewing it as Base64 may help.

-If you convert each row of 6 bits and use it as an index to the following string you will generate a base 64 string.
+If you convert each row of 6 bits and use it as an index to the following string you will generate a base64 string.
+This string is the same string used for encoding base64 so it was expected that it would be an easy match.

 ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/